sepgh/testudo/README.md

 2. We shall use LRU cache for Cluster Index Manager, which means re-reading objects from the cluster index should perform quicker than hitting the disk multiple times.

+### Bitmap Max Size

+While cluster IDs are set to support `Unsigned Long`, current implementation and usage of Bitmap in indexes can't support any value larger than an integer.
+This is because a `byte[]` is used and the index passed to an array in java can only be an integer.

 ### Storing indexes in same file as DB   (DONE | NOT TESTED)

 The current implementation has a problem with this, since two instances of `DiskPageDatabaseStorage` will be created and `synchronized` blocks wouldn't perform validly.